 The Nordic center boasts of groomed trails and allows fat biking too (though no dogs).

 Other Grand Targhee family perks include Kids Night Out, tubing and snowshoeing.
-It’s easy to spend numerous days here and to keep everyone happy.
+This winter getaway makes it easy to keep everyone happy.

 Ski or Snowmobile into Brooks Lake Lodge